Coding Newborn Attendance at Delivery and Resuscitation

 Prepare for the unexpected when the patient is expecting.

-Babies can be a handful for sure.
-Even the healthiest baby requires lots of hands-on attention during the delivery process.
+Even the healthiest newborns require lots of hands-on attention during the delivery process.
 From the moment of birth, the baby is evaluated and, after a moment with the mother, is usually handed to a nurse or other skilled attendant to assess the baby’s condition.
 They may use the common Apgar system (Appearance, Pulse, Grimace, Activity, Respiration) — in use since the early 1950s.
 High Apgar scores indicate a healthy newborn.

 Sometimes the obstetric provider has an indication of a possible issue prior to the delivery.
 Perhaps there is meconium (the first feces of a fetus or infant) in the amniotic fluid or the fetus’ heart rate in utero is low.
 The obstetrician (OB) needs to take care of the mother, so they will call in a pediatric provider to care for the baby.